huynhvp/vietphihuynh.github.io/_posts/2020-11-10-optimization.md

 This post walked you through the introduction of two challenges for deploying an AI model (Transformer model in particular) in production: <b>(i)</b> the interoperability between different frameworks and <b>(ii)</b> the performance issue.
 These two challenges can be addressed by standardizing model formats and employing a powerful cross-platform inference engine for running the inference on this format, such as {ONNX format, ONNX Runtime} or {OpenVINO, OpenVINO Runtime}.

 If we relax the interoperability aspect and focus on boosting the model performance, then, apart from the method based on converting the original model into standard format as described in this post, [kernl](https://github.com/ELS-RD/kernl), recently released, intervenes directly in GPU kernels which allows to accelerate and optimize your model right on Pytorch with a single line of code, without converting to any standard format.
 Its benchmark (below) shows impressive improvements over other optimization techniques.
 Furthermore, they pay more attention to generative models (e.g. Seq2Seq model) which prove to be more difficult to optimize.
-However, if you don't have the new generation of NVIDIA GPU (Ampere),   ([follow up here](https://github.com/ELS-RD/kernl/issues/133))
+However, if you don't have the new generation of NVIDIA GPU (Ampere), you are not able to use this tool yet. ([follow up here](https://github.com/ELS-RD/kernl/issues/133))

 ![](/assets/img/optimization/kernl.png){:style="width: 90%; display:block; margin-left:auto; margin-right:auto"}
 ([https://github.com/ELS-RD/kernl](https://github.com/ELS-RD/kernl))